brave-intl/node-bitcoinaverage-api/README.md

 Ideally, it would be a **git-fork**, but the repository for the client isn't visible.

 This repository was built in order to be hardened for server deployment.
+There are two big changes:
+first,
+`getResourceForFullUrl` invokes the callback with an `err` parameter;
+and,
+second,
+events for `WebsocketClient` are non-ambiguous.

 Enjoy!